When to visit the vet?

 -

 - In rare cases, autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
-Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. can play a role.
+Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. may play a role.

 Symptoms